ajijohn/refugiapnwspecies/README.md

-# 🏔️ Climate Refugia Mapping for Species of Concern in the Pacific Northwest
+# Climate Refugia Mapping for Species of Concern in the Pacific Northwest

 This repository contains spatial data inputs and outputs for identifying potential **climatic refugia** for seven priority species across Washington, Oregon, and Idaho.
 These refugia represent areas buffered from climate shifts—offering critical conservation value under ongoing and future climate change.

 ---

-## 🧭 Project Overview
+## Overview

 We collaborated closely with **species experts** and **land managers** to define key indicators of climate refugia tailored to each species’ ecological sensitivities and threats.
 This project integrates multiple spatial datasets—including **stream temperature and streamflow projections, vegetation conversion risk, fire frequency, soil moisture,** and **topographic complexity**—to model and map potential refugia across the Pacific Northwest.

 These maps support conservation planning by highlighting areas where species are more likely to persist under future climate scenarios.

-### 🎯 Target Species
+### Target Species

 - **Cascade torrent salamander** (*Rhyacotriton cascadae*)
 - **Rocky Mountain tailed frog** (*Ascaphus montanus*)